prateekvrma/my-ARIAC-competition-2021/README.md

 roslaunch ariac_group1 rwa2.launch
 ```

-After the competition nodes starts,
-run this script to trigger events
+Trigger events
 ```
 roscd ariac_group1/script
 sh part_spawner.sh
 ```
+Events:
+1. High-priority order
+2. Sensors blackout 10s
+3. Faulty part
+4. Insufficient parts

+After the competition nodes starts, run the above script to trigger events.
+First a high-priority order will be triggered.
+After 5s, sensors blackout will be triggered and last for 10s.
+Once the blackout finishes, faulty part will be detected.
+Insufficient order will be printed out if the parts in an order couldn't be found after 20s it was announced.
+After all the events finish, close the program with Ctrl-C.